"We passed upon the stairs, we spoke of was and when."

 Why can't we all get along?

-Because LD leaves the money from the benefit in her pocketbook and leaves the pocketbook in the front seat of her car, at school, unlocked, like a dumbass.
+Because Brenda leaves the money from the benefit in her pocketbook and leaves the pocketbook in the front seat of her car, at school, unlocked, like a dumbass.

-She blames HR for the theft.
-This leads to his expulsion from school - WITHOUT EVIDENCE.
+She blames Dirk for the theft.
+This leads to his expulsion from school when the pocketbook is found in his partially open gym bag.

-Ex-bf, being a nobleman, talks to Lynn about it, and she says nay - HR wouldn't do that.
-LD says he was in the parking lot.
-Circumstantial evidence says Lynn, donning her Nancy Drew persona.
+Paul, being a nobleman home on spring break, talks to Lynn about it, and she says nay - Dirk wouldn't do that.
+Brenda can't stop her smear campaign.
+But what about the other guy, says Lynn, donning her Nancy Drew persona.

-Let us TCB, says HR, I think I know who dunnit.
+Let us TCB, says Dirk, I think he did it to me.

-Turns out the dropout creep HR knew from his after-school job was doing shady stuff behind the school, and when he saw the pocketbook, opportunity knocked.
-So did ex-bf and HR - fist, meet face - and cops are called.
+Turns out the dropout creep Dirk knew from working on cars was a petty criminal.
+He was doing shady stuff behind the school, and when he saw the pocketbook, opportunity knocked.
+So did Dirk and Paul, who found a slew of purses and jewels at the dropout's apartment and - fist, meet face - the cops are called.

-Money recovered, reputations restored, HR back in school, vindicated.
+Money recovered, reputations restored, Dirk back in school, vindicated.

 But the ball must go on.

-Ex-bf is restored to boo status, and plans to tell LD to go it alone to the Big Dance.
+Paul is restored to boo status, and plans to tell Brenda to go it alone to the Big Dance.

 Lynn says THIS WAS ALL FOR YOU, you have to see this to the end, put on those pearls.